-There were magazines and a television in the waiting area, information leaflets and patient survey results were also available for patients to read.
+There were magazines and a television in the waiting room.

 Involvement in decisions about care and treatment

 The practice gave patients clear information to help them make informed choices.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
 A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.